 There are two key factors involved in availability: machine breakdowns and machine adjustments/setups.

-In this example, we see that this forklift has been down for 65 days.
-Let’s assume for this example that the total number of days that this forklift should have been available is 365.
+Let’s say we have a forklift that has been down for 65 days and let’s assume for this example that the total number of days that this forklift should have been available is 365.
 The runtime would therefore be 65 - 365 or 300 days.

 Availability = 300/365 or 82%